Academany/FabAcademy-Handbook/local_instructor_and_remote_guru_responsibilities_.md

 ## Weekly Time Commitment: Remote Supervision

-Depending on the experience level of the local tutor, a remote Guru may be asked to simply supervise a lab to ensure that the local instructor is keeping up with his weekly duties by checking in with him over email or weekly quick call, as well as to check on student progress.
+Depending on the experience level of the local tutor, a remote Guru may be asked to simply supervise a lab to ensure that the local instructor is keeping up with their weekly duties by checking in with them over email or weekly quick call, as well as to check on student progress.

 This should take no more than 4 hours a week for a group of around 15 students.

 ## Time Commitment: Final Student Evaluations

-During the final grading at the end of the class - which determines if a student has graduated - Local Instructors and Remote Gurus should expect to spend approximately 6-8 hours reviewing their student’s work BEFORE submitting those they believe to have completed all assignments and final project successfully to the Global Evaluation Committee.
+During the final grading at the end of the class - which determines if a student has graduated - Local Instructors and Remote Gurus should expect to spend approximately 6-8 hours reviewing their student’s work before submitting those they believe to have completed all assignments and final project successfully to the Global Evaluation Committee.

 Senior Instructors (2+ years experience and have completed at least one grading cycle on their own are required to serve on the Global Evaluation Committee to help out with the final student review process.
 The number of enrolled students continues to grow and many hands make light work (and decrease the individual time commitment).